motianyi/CCC-Assignment2/ansible/README.md

 sh ./webserver-deploy.sh
 ```

-# Desctiption of each task
+# Description of each task
 ## Creating instances for database and harvesters
 This taks will execute ```db-create-instances.yaml``` palybook which consists of four roles
 -   openstack-volume :